kulapio/developer-docs/docs/README.md

 ## Quick Start

-The easiest way is to integrate DEX trading into your platform without maintenance works is to use SDK to access, allows your users to make the best trade from the DEX with the best rate.
+The easiest way to integrate DEX trading into your platform without maintenance works is to use SDK to access, allows your users to make the best trade from the DEX with the best rate.

 Please check out the SDK section for more details.